djcp/ruby-wordpress-api/README.md

 ### Environment Variables

-The test suite requires that the following environment variables
+The test suite requires that the following environment variables are set:

 * WORDPRESS_HOST
 * WORDPRESS_USERNAME